How to apply

 Here is a list of dates and deadlines for the admissions process at Christ's College.

-- Mid-July: The COPA form opens for non-EU applications and for organ scholarship applications.
+- Mid-July: The COPA form and transcript upload opens for non-EU applications and for organ scholarship applications.

 - Early September: UCAS Apply opens for applications.

 - 20 September: (18:00 UK time): Application deadline for non-EU students wishing to be interviewed in China, Malaysia or Singapore (submit a UCAS form, a COPA form, and a transcript).

 - 20 September: current applicants section published on the Christ's website.

 - 1 October (23:59 UK time): Deadline for Medicine applicants to have registered to take the BMAT.

 - 15 October (18:00 UK time): Deadline for UCAS application (required for all applications to Cambridge).
 We do not consider late applications.

 - 15 October (18:00 UK time): Registration deadline for all pre-interview assessments except the BMAT.